UPPER CHITISTONE

 DAY 3

+Crossing several creeks through the rocky valley bottom, you watch the morning mists dance along the tall walls of rock on either side of you.
+From spooky to impressive, your mind naturally creates legends and stories inspired by this majestic landscape.
 Views change as you make your way to an area we call “the Shire”.
-A carpet of tiny plants and lichen covers a lumpy landscape that will have you looking for hobbits around every corner!
+A carpet of tiny plants and lichen covers a lumpy landscape with glassy ponds and puddles that will have you looking for hobbits around every corner!

 DAY 4